warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 ![atlas](images/image10.png)

 ## Variation {#variation}
-Variation in SorghumBase is available for short variants (genetic variation, which in turn may be naturally occurring or chemically induced), longer than 50 nucleotides (structural variants) and QTL variants associated with physical traits.
+Variation in SorghumBase is available for short variants (genetic variation, which in turn may be naturally occurring or chemically induced) and QTL variants associated with physical traits.

 ### Genetic Variation

-Genetic variation data sets are available as over 61 million sorghum variants including more than 57 million naturally ocurring Single Nucleotide Polymorphisms (SNPs), and 4.3 million chemically-induced variants or ethyl methanesulfonate (EMS)-induced mutations.

-almost 51 million SNPs (44 million of which plus 5 million indels genotyped by sequencing in the SAP lines Boatwright et al, 2022), 4.3 EMS-induced mutations (Addo-Quaye et al, 2018) and (Jiao et al, 2016), and nearly 6,000 QTLs for 220 sorghum traits from the Sorghum QTL Atlas.
+Genetic variation data sets are available as over 61 million sorghum variants including more than 57 million naturally ocurring Single Nucleotide Polymorphisms (SNPs), and 4.3 million chemically-induced variants (i.e., ethyl methanesulfonate (EMS)-induced mutations).
+SNP data comes from the studies by Lucas Boatwright (Boatwright et al, 2021), and Michael Gore (Lozano et al, 2021); while the EMS data comes from the studies by Charles Addo-Quaye (Addo-Quaye et al, 2018), and Zhanguo Xin (Jiao et al, 2016).
+Scroll down for additional details on these datasets.
+In addition, we host nearly 6,000 QTLs for 220 sorghum traits from the Sorghum QTL Atlas.

 Genetic variation data for a sorghum gene is available graphically and in tabular form, and for each variant, a Variant page provides more detailed information.
 Below are provided examples of each of these data representations.
 - An [image](https://ensembl.sorghumbase.org/Sorghum_bicolor/Transcript/Variation_Transcript/Image?db=core;g=SORBI_3006G095600;r=6:46566240-46571064;t=OQU81659;v=tmp_6_47486074_T_C;vdb=variation;vf=3821694) of all the genetic variants mapping to the smaller transcript of the msd2 gene.